Electric cars- solution or problem?

 This brings me on to wondering whether renewable sources (wind, solar, tidal, hydroelectric) can contribute further.
 I’d heard word-of-mouth that wind power was not that efficient, but then I found a source which debunks many of the myths about wind farms.
 Significantly, a wind farm “will pay back the energy used in its manufacture within 3-5 months of operation.
 This compares favourably with coal or nuclear power stations, which take about six months.”
 The site is well referenced with strong evidence of research from reputable sources so I’m inclined to believe it.
 I think people are much too quick to dismiss such methods.

 On to the knock on effects.
 To myself, a life long non-driver for mainly ethical reasons, buying an electric cars makes sense, but apparently the manufacture of a car is it’s greatest damage (I find this difficult to believe, and haven’t seen any stats to support this) so switching from a working car is probably environmentally unsound in the short term.
 The most distressing possibility, though, is that building efficient vehicles may well actually cause harm.
-This article makes the point that increased efficiency leads to increased consumption.
+This article (dead link removed) makes the point that increased efficiency leads to increased consumption.

 I applaud the effors of anyone trying to make lower emission vehicles, but I’ll stick with my bike for the time being.